guillaumedelaloy/Churn_analysis/README.md

 * [What's next?](# What's next?)

+#### Data overview

+The data set comes from [IBM Sample Data Sets](https://community.watsonanalytics.com/wp-content/uploads/2015/03/WA_Fn-UseC_-Telco-Customer-Churn.csv)

 The data set contains information on 7032 clients that subscrided a contract.
 Among those 7032 clients, 1869 clients have churned.
 The objective is to understand why they churned and provide a strategy to reduce this number.

-#### Data overview

 - Churn, Yes or No
 - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies